lextudio/pysnmp/docs/source/docs/api-reference.rst

 .. _notification-types:

-MIB notification types
+MIB Notification Types
 ++++++++++++++++++++++

 SNMP Notifications are enumerated and imply including certain set of MIB variables.
 Notification Originator applications refer to MIBs for MIB notifications through *NOTIFICATION-TYPE* ASN.1 macro.
 It conveys a set of MIB variables to be gathered and reported in SNMP Notification.
 The :py:mod:`~pysnmp.smi.rfc1902` module implements :RFC:`1902#section-2` macro definitions.